fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-170. ### What is the difference between component and container in React Redux?
+170. ### How to use multiple 'OR' condition in Laravel Query?

      **Component** is a class or function component that describes the presentational part of your application.